 Non-remedial Students: any student who does not meet one of the definitions of a remedial student is considered "non-remedial."

 Loss of Good Academic Standing: students who lose good academic standing in a term when they received a state grant or scholarship are not eligible for an award for the next term.

 Reinstatement of Good Academic Standing: students who have lost good academic standing may restore this standing in one of the following ways: make up past academic deficiencies by completing one or more terms of study without receiving any state grants or scholarships; be readmitted to school after an absence of at least one year; transfer to another school, or be granted a waiver.

 One-Time Waiver: New York State Commissioner of Education regulations permit students to receive a one-time waiver of the good academic standing requirement.
 The waiver is not automatic, and may only be granted in extraordinary or unusual circumstances which are beyond the control of the student.
 There must be a reasonable expectation that the student will meet future requirements.
-To request a one-time waiver, students must submit a completed one-time waiver application along with appropriate supporting statements and documentation.
+To request a one-time waiver, students must submit a completed one-time waiver application along with appropriate supporting documentation.
 One-time waiver applications are available in the Student Financial Center, CC G-26.